josmar-crwdstffng/angular/packages/core/test/bundling/cyclic_import/README.md

 `trigger.ts` contains a component `TriggerComponent` that uses `<dep>` in its template.
 Normally, Ivy would want `DepComponent` to be listed in `TriggerComponent`'s definition.
-However, this requires adding an import from `trigger.ts` -> `index.ts`, and there's already an import from `index.ts` to `trigger.ts` (for the NgModule).
+However, this requires adding an import from `trigger.ts` -> `index.ts`, and there is already an import from `index.ts` to `trigger.ts` (for the NgModule).

 In this case, ngtsc decides to set the directives in `TriggerComponent`'s definition via a different